Shrinkage through multiple identifiability: Abstract

 \section{Abstract}

-{We propose an empirical Bayes framework for aggregating estimators obtained from several identification functionals associated to the same causal parameter.
-The central object is a posterior mean that pools a collection of asymptotically linear estimators of a scalar causal target.
-We establish consistency in two non-nested regimes: exact identifiability, in which every functional identifies the same causal effect; and a second regime, in which individual functionals are biased but the identification biases are mean-zero across functionals, and the number of functionals grows with sample size.
-The dependence induced by evaluating all estimators on the same sample is handled through a working independence device that preserves consistency of the point estimator.
-Inference is organized around a latent heterogeneity hyperparameter: when it vanishes, the functionals share a common target and we report frequentist confidence intervals for that target via a sandwich variance or subsampling; when it is strictly positive, each functional targets a genuine draw from a mixing distribution and we construct asymptotically valid Bayesian prediction intervals for the latent target of a new functional.
-The two inferential outputs rest on distinct assumption sets and are, therefore, complementary rather than exclusive.
-We illustrate the framework in the context of augmenting randomized controlled trials with observational evidence.}
+We propose an empirical Bayes framework for combining estimators obtained from multiple identification functionals associated with the same estimand.
+We adaptively pool a collection of asymptotically linear estimators, each of which may target a different parameter because of violations of their identification assumptions.
+Although all estimators are computed from the same sample and are therefore dependent, we show that a working independence construction preserves consistency of the posterior mean under centered heterogeneity.
+Inference is driven by a latent heterogeneity parameter governing the dispersion of the different identification images.
+When this parameter is zero, the functionals share a common estimand and we construct frequentist confidence intervals using either sandwich variance estimation or subsampling.
+When it is positive, the functionals are interpreted as exchangeable draws from a latent population of causal effects, and we construct asymptotically valid Bayesian prediction intervals for the latent target of a new identification functional.
+These inferential procedures answer different questions, rely on distinct assumptions, and are therefore complementary rather than competing.
+We illustrate the framework by augmenting evidence from randomized controlled trials with observational studies.